TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ## II.
 Background

 As a Talent Management organization we set out to leverage the strength of Data Science in order to maintain the best employees at our organization DDS Analytics.
-In order for the organization to move forward in this endeavor it was neccessary to study the key factors in maintaining the best employees.
+In order for the organization to move forward in this endeavor it was necessary to study the key factors in maintaining the best employees.
 As a result this study was launched by the management team in order to gain more insight into this arena.

 ## III.
 Methodology